Critical parameters of germ-monotone families of branching random walks: Introduction

 A branching process, also known as the Galton–Watson process (see~\cite{cf:GW1875}), is a stochastic process in which a particle dies and produces a random number of offspring according to a prescribed offspring distribution $\rho$, where $\rho(n)$ denotes the probability that exactly $n$ children are born.
 Different particles reproduce independently following the same law.
 The process may either become extinct (that is, no particles remain alive after some finite time) almost surely, or survive indefinitely with positive probability.
 The extinction probability can be explicitly characterized in terms of the offspring distribution $\rho$.

 A branching random walk (BRW, hereafter) generalizes this model by associating each particle with a location $x \in X$, where $X$ is an at most countable set.
 Although $X$ is often interpreted as a spatial domain, it can also represent a set of types (see, for example,~\cite{cf:KurtzLyons}).
 Particles located at a site $x \in X$ are replaced by a random number of offspring, which are then distributed among the sites in $X$.
 The reproduction law depends on the location of the parent particle, and all particles reproduce independently.
+Branching processes can be seen as the special case of BRWs where the space set $X$ is a singleton.